Adam-Aber/OEDI-Dataset-Data-Preprocessing/README.md

 ![Fans:Electricity [kW](Hourly)](distributions/figure2.png)

 ### 2.2 Cooling:Electricity [kW](Hourly)

+This feature tracks the electricity usage of cooling devices, such as air conditioning,and can have low to moderate significance for theft detection if manipulated, for example, under-reporting in Theft Type 1, though its value could be moderated by seasonal variation.
+Its raw histogram is highly right-skewed with a high peak at 0 kW reaching a frequency of around 400,000, declining sharply to about 5,000 at 200 kW, and having an extremely low tail until 800 kW, indicating that cooling is usually not in use, perhaps due to climatic factors.
+There are no missing values in this column.

 - **Significance:** Limited; less relevant unless manipulated significantly.
 - **Distribution:** Right-skewed, peaks at 0 kW (frequency ~250,000), steep drop-off after 50 kW.
 Indicates minimal heating use, possibly due to gas reliance or weather.
 - **Missing Values:** None.